maromaSamsa/fNIRS-experiment/README.md

 #### Experimental procedure
  - Pre-test will take place in NCKU Hospital Rehabilitation Department
  - Next, for the purpose of collecting fNIRS signal, there will have ten minutes intervention will take place in NCKU BME Electrical Engineering Classroom.
- - In the ten minutes recording fNIRS time, the subject will only be asked to perform finger pinching. by their non-dominant hand.
+ - In the ten minutes recording fNIRS time, the subject will only be asked to perform finger pinching, **by their non-dominant hand**.
- - Depending on the group to which they were assigned, subjects were asked to observe with their eyes a mirrored hand (their dominant hand) generated through a mirror or VR headset.
+ - Depending on the group to which they were assigned, subjects **were asked to observe with their eyes a mirrored hand (their dominant hand)** generated through a mirror or VR headset.
  - After finish recording, subject will back to NCKU Hospital Rehabilitation Department to do the post test.